Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Mirantis-Guidance.md

 3. Move workloads to new node type.

 > :exclamation:
-> MCR is currently supported on Service Fabric 9.0 CU2 or later with Windows Server 2022.
+> The above steps to provision MCR runtime were performed on Windows Server 2022 running Service Fabric 9.0 CU2

 ### Scenario 2/Option 1: Full rebuild of Azure Service Fabric cluster (9.0 CU2 or later) on a supported Windows 2022 OS SKU